In 2026, more collectors and investors than ever are asking the same question: are Jaeger-LeCoultre watches good for investment?

 Jaeger-LeCoultre Watches Pricing

-Current & Recent Production Models
+Current and Recent Production Models

 Model & ReferenceProduction YearsRetail Price (2025)Annual Appreciation